gogradle/gogradle/docs/ide.md

 # IDE Integration

+> Attention: although it's supported by Gogradle to put your project at any place, some IDEs can't support this scenario fully.
+Therefore, it's recommended to conform Go's GOPATH convention and place your project at corresponding location when using an IDE.

 There are many IDEs supporting golang since it is static-type, e.g., [VSCode](https://github.com/Microsoft/vscode-go)/[IDEA](https://github.com/go-lang-plugin-org/go-lang-idea-plugin)/[Gogland](https://www.jetbrains.com/go/).

 Usually, these IDEs ask user to set `GOPATH` and prepare dependent package there before developing.
 Gogradle try to make it easier.
 Ideally, a user should be able to start development after checking out the code immediately, without understanding or setting anything.